 Scope: This task applies only if the booth has a roll-up product door.

-Prerequisites: The roll-up door frame must be installed.
+Prerequisites: The "DT-RU" end wall must be installed at the appropriate end of the booth.
+The roll-up door frame must be installed.

 Reference: Refer to the Roll Up Door Kit page of the Design Drawings.